SuborbitalPigeon/chapter_image/text/image.md

 This is to take advantage of the fact that the human vision system is more sensitive to changes in brightness than in colour.
 The colour channels are often stored at a lower resolution than the luma, and this can bring a 50 % savings in storage space of the image, before the main part of the JPEG compression algorithm is applied.

-It is worth noting that ultrasound images are single channel, and are therefore greyscale.
+Ultrasound data represents a single variable, and therefore images derived from it are greyscale.
-For the purposes of visual interest, many of these images in this chapter are shown in colour.
+For the purposes of visual interest, many of these images in this chapter have been assigned colourmaps.
-The mapping between greyscale value and displayed colour is *perceptually uniform*, which means that the difference in lightness directly corresponds to the same difference in raw value of the greyscale data.
+These mappings between pixel value and colour are *perceptually uniform*, which means that there is a linear relation between value and pixel lightness.
-This removes the biasses inherent in colourmaps which are often used in ultrasound visualisation, which can affect the effective contrast at certain points in the range.
+This removes the biasses inherent in colourmaps which are often used for ultrasound visualisation^[For example, the infamous 'rainbow'], which can affect the effective contrast.

 ## Histograms